zkan/course-dbt/README_Week_2.md

 * `fct_user_orders`

 ### Product

-For products mart, we might we want to know how different products perform.
+**Some ideas from Jacob:** For products mart, we might we want to know how different products perform.
 What are daily page views by product?
 Daily orders by product?
 What’s getting a lot of traffic, but maybe not converting into purchases?

 * `fct_page_views`